 This morning we turned on the headline news to watch for a few minutes before we came over here, and they told us that diabetes is now the seventh highest killer of people in the United States.
 They said it is arising alarmingly because of sugar and obesity—the two of them going together.
 So we are paying the piper, and the worst is yet to come because Americans do not seem to moderate their consumption of sugar products.

 Proverbs 14:13 Even in laughter the heart may sorrow, and the end of mirth maybe grief.

 Proverbs 25:16 Have you found honey?
 Eat only as much as you need, lest you be filled with it and vomit it.

 Proverbs 25:27 It is not good to each much honey.

 God is telling us there to eat honey, which is undoubtedly the best sweetener that there is.
 It is a sweetener that is loaded with minerals.
 Those little bees go running around and they pick up the pollen, and with it come minute amounts of minerals, and we take that stuff into it.
-It's good.
-You don't get anything like that from white refined sugar.
+It is good.
+You do not get anything like that from white refined sugar.
 Not only that, honey has vitamins in it.
 God will still warn you that too much honey is not good.
 Even honey, the very best of the sweeteners, from God's point of view if you eat too much, it will make you vomit.
-That's a signal that it's going to make you sick.
-You're going to suffer from doing that.
+That is a signal that it is going to make you sick.
+You are going to suffer from doing that.

 Mark 9:50 Salt is good.